-VSK1000 The Applied Researcher I 1000 Core Skills Training
+VSK1000 The Applied Researcher I

-2.5 ECTS, Spring Semester, Period 4
+1000 Core Skills Training 2.5 ECTS, Spring Semester, Period 4

-Dimona Bartelet, University College Venlo, FSE, Maastricht University Contact: dimona.bartelet@maastrichtuniversity.nl Karin Lenssen, University College Venlo, FSE, Maastricht University Contact: karin.lenssen@maastrichtuniversity.nl
+Karin Lenssen, University College Venlo, FSE, Maastricht University Contact: karin.lenssen@maastrichtuniversity.nl

 At the end of this skills-training...

 - Students have improved their ability to identify and select relevant (scientific) sources, which they can use to support their research question. - Students have become aware of the importance of analysing a real-life problem sufficiently in order to formulate an adequate research question and hypotheses. - Students have learned to design and plan a realistic research project and are able to convey the importance and feasibility of the research project in a written research proposal. - Students have improved relevant soft skills (planning, communication, team working).